ourcaldo/indexnowjs-maindev/PRIVACY_POLICY.md

 **Affiliates.** We may share any information we receive with our corporate affiliates under common ownership or control for any of the purposes described in this Privacy Policy.

 **Service Providers.** We may share any information we receive with vendors retained in connection with the provision of our Services and that process your information on our behalf.
 These entities include:
-- Database hosting and authentication service providers
+- Cloud hosting and authentication service providers
-- Payment processing partners for billing management
+- Third-party payment processors for billing management
-- Google for indexing services and service account management
+- Google for indexing services
 - Email service providers for transactional email delivery
 - Geolocation service providers
 - Analytics, security, machine learning, and fraud prevention companies

-**Google Services Integration.** When you use our Google indexing features, we share your website URLs and indexing requests with Google in accordance with your instructions and Google's terms of service.
+**Google Services Integration.** When you use our Google indexing features, we share your website URLs with Google in accordance with your instructions and Google's terms of service.

 **As Required by Law and Similar Disclosures.** We may access, preserve, and disclose your information if we believe in good faith that doing so is required or appropriate to: (a) comply with law enforcement requests and legal process, such as a court order or subpoenas; (b) respond to your requests; or (c) protect your, our, or others' rights, property, or safety.
 For the avoidance of doubt, the disclosure of your information may occur if you post any objectionable content on or through the Services.